troydhanson/AVR-Programming/00-tdh-attiny85/README.md

 AVR Programming

 The book Make: AVR Programming by Elliot Williams is the basis for these learning projects.
-The AVR-Programming repo is a fork of his original repo that has the books' projects.
+This repo is a fork of his original repo that has the book's projects.
 I am adding my own notes and variations in this fork of the repository.

 Troy D. Hanson
-21 January 2016

 # Getting started